GSA-TTS/identity-idva-docs/_pages/faqs.md

 Identity proofing is the process of verifying that an individual is who they say they are.

 Government agencies, financial institutions, and other organizations often require some type of “proof” before granting you access to their services.
-This is typically done by asking you for documentation such as a driver’s license, a passport, or your social security number.
+This is typically done by asking you for documentation such as a driver’s license, a passport, or your Social Security Number.

 Traditionally, organizations would take a hard copy of these items while in your presence and a person would physically attest that your documents actually belong to you.
 These processes help organizations catch people who may be pretending to be you.

 Remote identity proofing uses modern technology to streamline this process.
 In this study, identity-proofing software will try to determine if two images of you belong to the same person.
 One image will be captured from a government-issued identification that has a picture of you on it, the other from a picture you take of yourself (a “selfie”).
-GSA will also verify the information you provide (i.e. social security number, address, phone number, etc.) and compare it to other documents to ensure that it also matches.
+GSA will also verify the information you provide (i.e. Social Security Number, address, phone number, etc.) and compare it to data sources to ensure that it also matches.

 ***